home-assistant/home-assistant.io/source/_components/media_player.nad.markdown

   type: [list, string]
 {% endconfiguration %}

-Either serial_port or host must be provided.
-If serial_port is provided RS-232 connection is established.
-If host is provided Telnet communication is established.
+Either `serial_port` or `host` must be provided.
+If a `serial_port` is provided, an RS-232 connection is established.
+If a `host` is provided, Telnet communication is established.

 The min_volume and max_volume are there to protect you against misclicks on the slider so you will not blow up your speakers when you go from -92dB to +20dB.
 You can still force it to go higher or lower than the values set with the plus and minus buttons.